aiven/inkless/inkless/KnownChallenges.md

 How can we ensure that Object Storage data can be read after a data-plane/metadata-plane upgrade?
 How can we evolve the data format after some data has already been written?

+#### Answer

+We should include necessary magic/version numbers in any custom data formats, similar to existing formats.

 ### Upgrades to wire protocols

 How will we keep pace with Kafka wire protocol changes?
 Does every version of Apache Kafka trigger a new version of the stateless brokers?
 How will we upgrade the broker <-> metadata wire protocol?
 How will we perform upgrades of brokers & metadata layer?
 How out-of-date can the data layer be from the metadata layer?

+#### Answer

+We will support all API calls with the exact same version as present in the corresponding Apache version.
+Kafka has supported very wide upgrade windows (many intermediate versions skipped) so users will expect the same from Inkless brokers.
+We should tolerate heterogeneous data & metadata layers, allowing for rolling upgrades for both in any order.
+We should tolerate any released version of the data layer against any released version of the metadata layer.
+When/if we want to deprecate or remove functionality, we can revise this policy.

 ### Async Jobs